deepesdl/deepesdl-doc/docs/design/ml-toolkit.md

 * Implementations of sampling mechanisms and online repartitioning methods suited for the data cube files which are stored in chunks.
-  This element is essential, as it will enable deep learning that respects the basic principles of geo data way beyond naïve applications of machine learning in the Earth system context.
+  This element is essential, as it enables deep learning that respects the basic principles of geo data way beyond naïve applications of machine learning in the Earth system context.